datacoves/docs/docs/how-tos/dataops/releasing-new-feature.md

 ## Ongoing Processes

-Before story is added to development backlog:
+Before a story is added to development backlog:
    1. Check sources are available in Snowflake for story or add story to ingest new data
    2. Initial discovery of data is performed to understand the data and determine what steps may be required to deliver the requested output.
 Any data model design is agreed and work is broken up into sprint tasks
    3. Assure any other requirements are well defined in story e.g. column descriptions, model layout, required tests, etc.